 Not typically prone to overtly emotional outbursts, she is surprised by its forcefulness once it does emerge.
 Cedar’s chest, still stinging from its earlier trial, begins heaving once again.
 Though, in this instance, it is not caused by any physical exertion.

 Exhaustion eventually wins the battle over hunger, and Cedar climbs into a nook hidden within the ruins to sleep.
 Night has fallen before she awakens.
-Having no keen interest in repeating her jaunt into the badlands at night, she remains within her hidden nook.
+The people of her village have always called this area of forested highlands the Graves.
+It’s been warned that all who have ventured into the treacherous domain of steep elevation rises and drops, dense wilderness, and dangerous predators have died here.
+Having no keen interest in repeating her jaunt into the Graves at night, she remains within her hidden nook.
 She eats the last of her rations before succumbing again to fatigue.